Miguel José de Azanza, 1st Duke of Santa Fe: As viceroy of New Spain

-On October 19, 1796 Azanza was named viceroy of New Spain.
+On October 19, 1796, Azanza was named viceroy of New Spain.
 Many people took this as a discreet form of exile.
 Godoy was thought to want to rid himself of Azanza because he was a strong critic.
 Azanza took possession of the office of viceroy in 1798, at Orizaba.
-The change from Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, viewed as an immoral thief, was welcomed by the populace.
+The populace welcomed the change from Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, who was viewed as an immoral thief.

 Grúa had stationed a considerable force of troops at Jalapa, Veracruz.
-Their expenses were costing the treasury a great deal and their absence from their homes had left their fields abandoned.
+Their expenses greatly cost the treasury, and their absence from their homes had left their fields abandoned.
 Azanza withdrew most of the troops gradually, beginning May 15, 1799.
 He sent regiments of provincial militia back to their provinces.
-With the savings he fortified the port of San Blas and supplied it with cannons.
+With the savings, he fortified the port of San Blas and supplied it with cannons.

-He took steps to protect the coast from a potential British invasion thanks to the outbreak of the Anglo-Spanish War.
-He stationed troops at Buenavista, near Veracruz, and finished a squadron of 18 gunboats stationed in Veracruz.
-There was also fighting with the Lipan Apaches and other Indians in the interior.
+Thanks to the outbreak of the Anglo-Spanish War, he took steps to protect the coast from a potential British invasion.
+He stationed troops at Buenavista, near Veracruz, and completed a squadron of 18 gunboats stationed in Veracruz.
+Fighting with the Lipan Apaches and other Indians in the interior also occurred.

 Because of the difficulties of maritime commerce, the number of factories producing cotton cloth in New Spain increased during his term of office.

-In order to increase the population of California, Viceroy Azanza ordered that children from the orphanages be sent there (May 17, 1799).
-The following year he also founded a settlement on Río Salado, in Nuevo León, named Candelaria de Azanza (Nuevo León).
+Viceroy Azanza ordered that children from the orphanages be sent to California to increase the population (May 17, 1799).
+The following year, he also founded a settlement on Río Salado, in Nuevo León, named Candelaria de Azanza (Nuevo León).

-On March 8, 1800, a strong earthquake lasting four minutes was felt in Mexico City.
-This was afterwards known as the Temblor de San Juan de Dios.
+On March 8, 1800, a strong lasting four minutes earthquake was felt in Mexico City.
+This was later known as the Temblor de San Juan de Dios.
 Some houses fell, but there were no reported injuries.

-Azanza did little to improve the capital, or for that matter, the colony.
+Azanza did little to improve the capital or the colony.
 At the expiration of their contracts, most of the German mining instructors returned to their native country.
 One who remained was Luis Lidner, who occupied the chairs of chemistry and metallurgy at the Royal College of Mines.